-Now in its seventh great year, Compassionate Derby is an ethical living event that is free to attend and where everyone is welcome!
+Now in its ninth great year, Compassionate Derby is an ethical living event that is free to attend and where everyone is welcome!

 There will be a range of cruelty-free food and lifestyle products, lots of free samples, charity and campaigning stalls, children’s activities, a diverse program of talks throughout the day, a generous raffle and much more.
 So head to St Peter’s Church, Derby for a bit of Christmas shopping and find out more about living a compassionate lifestyle.

 Beyond ‘doing the least harm’ compassion means ‘doing the most good‘.
 Going vegan is a good start; by helping other go vegan you can make the world a better place for humans, other animals and the environment.
 Compassionate Derby is an excellent opportunity to join Veggies – the volunteer-led Vegan Catering Campaign.